-- name The name of the module to unload. - collection The module is a "module collection" (TMod4 only)
+- name The name of the module to unload. - collection The module is a "module collection" (TMod4/LMod only) - path The path where the module resides if not in the default MODULEPATH.

 Returns A list of shell commands.

 Changed in version 3.3: The collection argument was added and module mappings are no more taken into account by this function.